-Developing partnerships – political, strategic and commercial - to ensure readiness and legacy, as well as evidencing the value of art & culture intrinsically more broadly.
-Includes investment in access, infrastructure (of the City and connections to the UK & overseas), marketing & positioning, fundraising, visitor welcome & customer services, and legacy projects.

-4.2 Aims for Hull 2017 (as of 01/03/2016)
+Developing partnerships – political, strategic and commercial - to ensure readiness and legacy, as well as evidencing the value of art & culture intrinsically and more broadly.
+Includes investment in access, infrastructure (of the City and connections to the UK & overseas), marketing & positioning, fundraising, visitor welcome & customer services, and legacy projects.4.2 Aims for Hull 2017 (as of 01/03/2016)

-A logic model was created which identified the aims and objectives; the outputs and participants; and the predicted short, medium and long term outcomes and impacts of the programme.

 1. To enhance Hull & East Riding's cultural offer to one of national and international significance.

-2. To enable Hull & East Riding's cultural and visitor economies to build on the legacy of Hull 2017 and for Hull to achieve its vision to 'Make Hull a world class visitor destination.'
+2. To enable Hull’scultural and visitor economies to build on the legacy of Hull 2017 and for Hull to achieve its vision to 'Make Hull a world class visitor destination.'

-3. To develop audiences for Hull's cultural offer locally, regionally, nationally and internationally.
+3. To develop (new and existing) audiences for Hull's cultural offer locally, regionally, nationally and internationally.

 4. To raise the aspirations and abilities of residents through increased participation and learning.

-5. To improve the health and wellbeing of residents through active participation and initiatives that promote community cohesion.
+5. To improve the health and wellbeing (physical, mental and emotional) of residents through active participation and initiatives that promote community cohesion.

 6. To improve perceptions of Hull as a place to live, work, study and visit.